BlackDice/scent/readme.md

 Engine handles memory map of node types for you.
 All node types you access through the engine are remembered and you can access them from any system.

 	nStructure = engine.getNodeType [cBuilding, cFoundation]

+#### Access to actions

+Accessing action by its name creates that action type and it will be managed by engine further on.
+That essentially means calling `finish` method at the end of update loop thus clearing list and unfreezing to receive more actions.

+	aMove = engine.getAction 'move'

 #### Entity management